Disguise (album): Documentary

 On June 12, Motionless in White released a documentary on the recording and making of the album.
 The documentary consists of what it was like to make the album along with what the album means to the band.
 There are also clips of studio jokes, guitar work, and some vocals from the album.
-The commentary has interviews of the band and what they think of the album throughout, with Chris Motionless saying, "And with this record, I heavily gravitated towards writing about the long journey of admitting to myself that I'm struggling with a lot mentally and, while simultaneously being in the best and happiest place in my life, I was also in one of the darkest places, and that contradiction of those feelings festered in my head and left me more and more confused by my life in general to which it then manifested into deeper and deeper destructive feelings and actions as my time ignoring it went on until one day I just lost it and broke down, and there begins basically the story of so many of these songs."
+The documentary has interviews of the band and what they think of the album throughout, with Chris Motionless saying, "And with this record, I heavily gravitated towards writing about the long journey of admitting to myself that I'm struggling with a lot mentally and, while simultaneously being in the best and happiest place in my life, I was also in one of the darkest places, and that contradiction of those feelings festered in my head and left me more and more confused by my life in general to which it then manifested into deeper and deeper destructive feelings and actions as my time ignoring it went on until one day I just lost it and broke down, and there begins basically the story of so many of these songs."
 While the album has a lot of emotions in it, there are also different feelings for the album with Ryan Sitkowski saying that this is a "solidified version of what Motionless in White actually is".
 The recordings shown are the songs that can be heard across the album with the song, "Another Life" being a background track during parts of the video.
 Justin Morrow is shown in the documentary having just joined the band and helping make the record, showing him doing background screams.